Literature Awaits

 Evaluation: Steig’s crisp, witty storytelling and expressive illustrations build suspense and humor while keeping the pacing tight and satisfying.

-Usage: Use for read-alouds focused on problem-solving and character choices, or as a mentor text for discussing plot, twist endings, and humor.
+Usage: This could be used for read-alouds focused on problem-solving and character choices, or as a mentor text for discussing plot, twist endings, and humor.

 Appeal: Kids tend to love the sly “trickster” feel, the animal characters, and the delicious tension of whether the fox will get away with it.